 Treatment and prognosis

-Treatment depends on clinical presentation, size of the tumour and location.
+Treatment depends on clinical presentation, size of the tumor and location.
 In general the options are:

 - biopsy to confirm diagnosis and observe

-- chemotherapy may have a role in recurrent/de-differentiated tumours
+- chemotherapy may have a role in recurrent/de-differentiated tumors

 - VASARI MRI feature set